-- an actual basis; and - a pro forma as adjusted basis, giving effect to the sale of 7,101,307 Class A Units, at a public offering price of \$1.15 per Class A Unit and 1,246,519 Class B Units, at a public offering price of \$1.15 per Class B Unit, assuming conversion of all shares of Series A Preferred Stock included in the Class B Units, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+- an actual basis; and - a pro forma as adjusted basis, giving effect to the sale of Class A Units, at the assumed public offering price of \$ per Class A Unit and Class B Units, at the assumed public offering price of \$ per Class B Unit, assuming conversion of all shares of Series A Preferred Stock included in the Class B Units, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

+The pro forma as adjusted information below is illustrative only, and our capitalization following the closing of this offering will be adjusted based on the actual public offering price and other terms of this offering determined at pricing.
 You should read the following table in conjunction with our consolidated financial statements, including the related notes, and "Management's Discussion and Analysis of Financial Condition and Results of Operations" from our Current Report on Form 8-K/A filed on September 18, 2019 and our Quarterly Report on Form 10-Q for the quarter ended September 30, 2019, which are incorporated by reference into this prospectus.

-As of September 30, 2019 (unaudited) Actual Pro Forma as Adjusted Cash and cash equivalents \$ 3,999,676 \$ 12,455,676 Stockholders' equity: Preferred stock, \$0.0001 par value, 10,000,000 shares authorized and none issued and outstanding, actual; 1,246,519 shares of Series A Preferred Stock issued and outstanding, pro forma as adjusted 125 Common stock, \$0.0001 par value; 100,000,000 shares authorized and 3,756,184 shares issued and outstanding, actual; 100,000,000 shares authorized and 10,857,491 shares issued and outstanding, pro forma as adjusted 3,756 4,466 Additional paid-in capital 19,927,156 28,382,321 Accumulated deficit (10,193,879) (10,193,879) Total stockholders' equity 9,737,033 18,193,033 Total capitalization \$ 9,737,033 \$ 18,193,033
+As of Septemb

+Actual Pro Forma as Adjusted

+Cash and cash equivalents \$ 3,999,676 \$

+Stockholders' equity:

+Preferred stock, \$0.0001 par value, 10,000,000 shares authorized

+and none issued and outstanding, actual; shares of Series

+A Preferred Stock issued and outstanding, pro forma as adjusted

+Common stock, \$0.0001 par value; 100,000,000 shares authorized

+and 3,768,672 shares issued and outstanding, actual;

+100,000,000 shares authorized and shares issued and

+outstanding, pro forma as adjusted 3,756

+Additional paid-in capital 19,927,156

+Accumulated deficit (10,193,879)

+Total stockholders' equity 9,737,033

+Total capitalization \$ 9,737,033 \$